uPortal-Project/CalendarPortlet/contrib/blackboard-vista/readme.txt

 ----------------------

-To use this adapter, first copy the Java file BlackboardVistaICalAdapter.java into the edu.yale.its.tp.portlets.calendar.adapter package.
+To use this adapter, first copy the Java file BlackboardVistaICalAdapter.java into the org.jasig.portlet.calendar.adapter package.
 You will also need to get the Blackboard library jars, manually add them to your maven repository, and then reference them from the project's pom.xml.
 You will also need to add a bean definition for the adapter to context/applicationContext.xml.